Head and neck sports injuries: on-field management

 Concussion

 • The symptoms of a concussive head injury may include headaches, blurred vision, dizziness, nausea and loss of consciousness.
-The player should be taken off the field of play to rest and should be monitored closely.

 Facial fractures

-• If the player cannot bite or completely close their mouth, they may have sustained a fractured jaw bone.
+• If the player cannot bite or completely close their mouth, they may have a fractured jaw bone.
 The player should be temporarily bandaged around the jaw and head to prevent movement before being transported to hospital.

 Eye injury